Registration is not essential, unless the proposed actions of the Attorney involve certain types of land +/or share transaction (see below).

-To register a Power of Attorney, you must:
+To register a NSW Power of Attorney (POA), you must:

-1️⃣ Lodge the Power of Attorney at NSW Land Registry Services, Level 30, 175 Liverpool Street, Sydney 2000; together with a
+1️⃣ Lodge the NSW Power of Attorney (POA) at NSW Land Registry Services, Level 30, 175 Liverpool Street, Sydney 2000; together with a

-➲ The Power of Attorney was made in accordance with the formal requirements of the law of that State or Territory; and
+➲ The Enduring Power of Attorney (EPOA) was made in accordance with the formal requirements of the law of that State or Territory; and

-➲ He or she has been admitted, holds a practising certificate and practices in that State or Territory.
+➲ The Lawyer has been admitted, holds a practising certificate and practices in that State or Territory.

-If the Power of Attorney is registered, although you are not legally required to do so, in an abundance of caution, we recommend you take the additional steps summarised below required to register the revocation.
+If the Power of Attorney (POA) is registered in NSW, although you are not legally required to do so, in an abundance of caution, we recommend you take the steps summarised below to register the revocation.

-If you wish to register this revocation, you must:
+If you wish to register your revocation in NSW, you must:

 1️⃣ Lodge the revocation at NSW Land Registry Services, Level 30, 175 Liverpool Street, Sydney 2000; together with a